 The Plan recommends that SamTrans implement stop improvements in batches. by jurisdiction, to maximize efficiencies in the design, permitting, and construction phases.
 Each batch of stops would likely take between one and two-and-a-half years from initial design to construction completion.
-The Bus Stop Improvements Implementation Timeline diagram on the next page outlines the anticipated timeline for implementation once funding has been secured.
+The once funding has been secured.

-SamTrans will lead the engineering and design for each site.
+design for each site.
 SamTrans will lead the permitting process in partnership with local jurisdictions.
 SamTrans will also